»

 Art

 It is not often that a historically-based anime uses anything and everything, down to the last item of clothing, to depict character.
-The art may not be on par with newer anime, but it was animated in ‘90s and cannot really be compared to newer animation.
-That said, I do enjoy the throwback to a time when animation was less complicated.
-In the first arc especially the animation, color and stunts were very simple.
-However simple, the art was clean and commanding.
+The art may not be on par with newer anime, but it was animated in ‘90s and cannot really be compared to newer animation — in its day, this art was fluid and strong, really shining through in Kenshin's battle scenes.
+That said, I do enjoy the throwback to a time when animation was less complicated and glossy.
+In the first arc especially, the animation, color and positions were very simple.
+In this case, less is definitely more and, however simple, the art was clean and commanding.

 The best feature of RK art is character design.
-Kaoru Kamiya is often dressed in her dojo uniform, a subtle hint to her position, history and character as a tomboy.
-Kenshin’s bright burgundy (pink-ish) hakama is one of his four physical trademarks: his red hair, cross-shaped scar, Sakabato and hakama.
-It shouts "this guy is different" and defines Kenshin differently from others in the anime.
-Other characters have similar items and garbs that design them uniquely.
+Kaoru Kamiya is often dressed in her dojo uniform, a subtle hint to her disposition, history and character as a tomboy.
+Kenshin’s bright burgundy hakama is one of his four physical trademarks: his red hair, cross-shaped scar, Sakabato and hakama.
+It draws the eye and sharpens Kenshin out from others in the anime.
+Other characters have similar identifying styles.

 Sound

 Oh dear.
 Most viewers who are deeply concerned with the quality of anime they watch will almost always turn to the Japanese audio.
-There are rare treasures out there, satisfying dubs such as FLCL, Fullmetal Alchemist and Outlaw Star, but they are few and far in-between.
-Some believe they don’t exist and with good reason.
-I too am skeptical.
-This is probably Rurouni Kenshin’s biggest mistakes but has absolutely nothing to do with Nobuhiro Watsuki.
+There are rare treasures out there, satisfying dubs such as FLCL, Fullmetal Alchemist and Outlaw Star, but they are few and far in-between, I'm afraid.
+Some believe they don’t exist and with good reason; I, too, am skeptical of what an anime can become in the hands of western dubbers.
+This is probably Rurouni Kenshin’s most blaring fault, but has absolutely nothing to do with Nobuhiro Watsuki or the Japanese studio.
 Media Blasters is to blame.

 To save you the time, start with the original audio.
-If you feel you still need to see the dub, I advise first watching the original so that the horrible dubbing does not distract from the other amazing elements of Rurouni Kenshin.
+If you feel you still want to see the dub, I advise first watching the original so that the horrible English cast does not distract from the other amazing elements of this series.
 As far the Japanese cast is concerned, they are full of laughs and absolutely believable.
+The English cast, while not the absolute worst bunch around (but still not great), just falls flat in comparison to the original.

 As for the OST, it was everything it should have been and more.
-The music is always timed appropriately and conveys the correct emotion when needed and is frankly beautiful music.
-I advise listening to it on your own outside of the series, it really is enjoyable.
+The music is always appropriate and beautiful, conveying the emotion of a scene when called upon — commanding and transient.
+I advise listening to it on your own outside of the series; it really is a treat.
 I also do not think the sound directors could have chosen any better Opening and Ending themes for Rurouni Kenshin.

 They just fit.